progress4apple/progress.rocks/_drafts/use-the-1-3-5-rule-with-apple-reminders.md

 **Medium (!!)** - a "medium" thing
 **High (!!!)** - a "big" thing

-How you actually decide what's a "big" or "small" thing is up to you.
-If it's a "big" may depend on the amount of time you have to invest to get it done.
-Or it's more related to the
+How you actually decide what's "big", "medium" or "small" is up to you.
+Experience shows you should test the to-do against several criteria and choose it's belonging according to your gut's feeling:

-Once done
+* How much time does it cost you to get done?
+* How much energy does it cost you to get it done?
+* How big is the impact of the task once done?
+* For how long are you finding excuses to not work on this item?
+* ...

+Of course the answers to these questions can change over time.
+That's why you should revise your todos regularly.

 To sum up: We **use priorities together with the ability to set a date and time for the reminder** to end up with a **daily plan in the Scheduled list of Apple Reminders**.